-Brazil's approach is similar to the USA's, in that equipment must comply with FCC standards and be tested by FCC accredited/certified laboratories before the equipment can go to market.
-Accredited laboratories in the USA and Brazil can be supported due to the economies of scale that exist in those markets.
-It is unlikely that the size of the local Trinidad and Tobago market would be able to support the same legislative approach adopted by the US and Brazil.
+Brazil's approach is similar to the USA's, where equipment must comply with FCC standards and be tested by FCC accredited/certified laboratories before the equipment can go to market.
+Accredited laboratories in Brazil and the USA can be economically viable due to the economies of scale that exist in those markets.
+It is unlikely that the size of the local Trinidad and Tobago market would be able to support the same legislative approach adopted by Brazil and the US.

-In the EU, a different approach has been adopted, where the EU sets standards for equipment and allows manufacturers to perform their own tests or use a certified laboratory.
-Following this, manufacturers issue their own declaration of conformity (DoC) with EU defined standards.
+In the EU, a different approach has been adopted, where the EU standardisation bodies set standards for equipment and allows manufacturers to perform their own tests or use a certified laboratory.
+Following this, manufacturers issue their own declaration of conformity (DoC) with EU-defined standards.
 A DoC is a document issued and signed by a manufacturer, wherever located, on company letterhead, confirming that its product complies with the regulations and technical specifications of the EU or other regulatory authorities that accept such documentation.

-Notably, jurisdictions such as Grenada, Jamaica and St Vincent and the Grenadines are all levying application fees for the processing of equipment certificates.
-Based on the high volume of equipment certification applications received by the Authority in recent times, the implementation of a certification fee is a reasonable next step.
+Notably, jurisdictions such as Grenada, Jamaica and St Vincent and the Grenadines are levying application fees for the processing of equipment certificates.
+Based on the considerable resources required to process applications for equipment certification, the implementation of a charge for certification is reasonable.
+This will ensure the cost of these activities are not unfairly borne by concessionaires and licensees not involved in equipment certification.